xak2000/nomad/website/source/docs/job-specification/task.html.md

     </td>
   </tr>
 </table>
-The `task` stanza creates an individual unit of work, such as a Docker container, web application, or batch processing.
+The `task` block creates an individual unit of work, such as a Docker container, web application, or batch processing.

 ```hcl